 C.H.O.I.C.E.S and First Congregational Church partner to create community teaching kitchen to help bring families back to the dinner table.

 The grand opening for the new C.H.O.I.C.E.S.
-Community Teaching Kitchen will take place on Thursday, March 21st between 4pm – 8pm at the C.H.O.I.C.E.S.
+Community Teaching Kitchen took place on Thursday, March 21st at the C.H.O.I.C.E.S.
 Center located at 125 Ellis Street, Atlanta, GA 30303.
-Atlanta City Councilman Amir Farokhi will participate in the ribbon cutting ceremony at 4:30 pm and other local city officials have been invited to make remarks during the program.
-The grand opening event will also feature Chef Alex Askew, author of “Mindful Eating for the Beloved Community” and an interactive experience through various education workstations on how to incorporate techniques to manage and combat diabetes, heart disease and obesity with mindful eating.
+Atlanta City Councilman Amir Farokhi and other local city officials made remarks during the program.
+Also featured was Chef Alex Askew, author of “Mindful Eating for the Beloved Community” and an interactive experience through various education workstations on how to incorporate techniques to manage and combat diabetes, heart disease and obesity with mindful eating.

 The new C.H.O.I.C.E.S.
 Community Teaching Kitchen goal is to provide an innovative approach towards children’s education, adult health and food sustainability with train-the-trainer health education workshops, nutrient based cooking classes, chronic disease workshops and seminars of alternative food systems.
 The new kitchen space will offer healthy cooking classes to the Atlanta community at an affordable cost where proceeds from the paid classes will be utilized to further the C.H.O.I.C.E.S mission to fight childhood obesity.